Are you looking for the best places to visit in Finland for your bucket list? Keep reading if so!

 16. Tampere

-Nearby is the factory’s previous owner’s horse stables which are also today transformed into a picturesque shopping and dining site.
+Nearby are the factory’s previous owner’s horse stables, which have been transformed into a picturesque shopping and dining site.

-The Tampere Market Hall is on the city’s main street called Hameenkatu and is presented in a charming art nouveau building.
+The Tampere Market Hall is on the city’s main street called Hameenkatu.
+It is presented in a charming art nouveau building.

 Additional Tampere Travel Guides: